mvolkmann/blog/src/terminal-tips.md

 This shows the following in order:

-- The current shell is zsh.
+- The current shell is zsh (based in the emoji shown).
-- The directory is inside a Git repository.
+- The directory is inside a Git repository (based on the git emoji).
 - We are on the "main" branch.
-- One file was deleted.
+- One file was deleted (trash can emoji).
-- One file was modified.
+- One file was modified (pencil emoji).
-- One file is untracked.
+- One file is untracked (shrugging person emoji).
 - We are in the directory .../SwiftUI/WeatherKitDemo/WeatherKitDemo.

 For more detail, see my [Starship blog page](/blog/starship).

 ## Command-line Editing

+We can't all be perfect when entering shell commands.
+Sometimes we need to edit what we have typed before executing a command.
-Learn how to perform basic editing in your selected shell.
+So it's helpful to learn how to be productive in performing basic editing in your selected shell.

 In many terminal programs, the following keyboard shortcuts can be used to move the cursor within a command being entered: